Rhetoric of social intervention model: Attention interventions

 In the model, human beings communicatively promote or impede "attention switches" to compensate for anomalies so as to maintain meaning and order in their lives.
 Attention switching involves a symbolic recategorizing of experience or a renaming of the expectancies associated with a symbolic category.
 Attention switching occurs when human beings rhetorically shift what they attend to in experience.
 For example, instead of foregrounding education as the means to making a better life, they might shift to foregrounding spiritual development as the means to achieve a better life.
 Alternatively human beings could redefine "good education" as meaning only private education instead of all education.
 In both cases, the RSI model would say that human beings shifted attention to make sense of the anomaly in the "good education" template.

 According to the RSI model, the conditions for an attention switch exist when there are two or more complex naming patterns that can make sense of experience and a systemic shift occurs from one template to another.
 Attention interventions involve cycles of increased and decreased communication related to anomalies.
 In the cycle, (1) human beings communicatively increase attention to deviance between symbolically created expectancies and lived experience (anomalies), (2) they increasingly advocate alternative ways of knowing, being, and valuing to account for the anomalies, and (3) their openness to these alternative complex names to regain a sense of order and meaning increases.
 In the Attention article, Brown demonstrates RSI model concepts by examining the symbolic creation of the scientific worldview.
-He also applies the RSI model to identify attention switch cycles that generated social system shifts in U.S. black/white relationships from 1919-1965.
+He also applies the RSI model to identify attention switch cycles that generated social system shifts in U.S. black/white relationships from 1919 to 1965.